PigeonProtocolConsortium/pigeon-spec/README.md

  * Configuration is bad and should be considered a design comprise in nearly all situations.
 We will allow a limit of 10 configuration options for all eternity.
 These are simple key/value pairs.
 No nesting, no namespacing, no dots, no dashes, no nested config names, no arrays, none of that crap.
 Seriously, I'm watching you.
  * No singletons.
 No signing authorities, no servers of any kind, even locally, no differentiation between peers (eg: no "super peers").
- * Offline-first.
+ * Support Offline-first by being offline-only.
 Never incorporate TCP or UDP features ever.
-Such concerns must be handled by application developers.
+Such concerns must be handled by higher-level protocols or by application developers.
 This is to ensure that the protocol is always a viable option for off-grid use cases.

 # Roadmap